Josef Chochol: Career

-Most of his other designs (cubist factory, theater) were admired but never realized.
-In 1914 he abandoned the Cubist style and began working in the internationally oriented constructivist style.
+Most of his other designs (cubist factory, theatre) were admired but never realized.
+In 1914, he abandoned the Cubist style and began working in the internationally oriented constructivist style.

 Chochol was also active in politics: he was a founding member of the Left Front organisation and the Association of Socialist Architects, and was the only one of the Czech Cubists with strong political views.